Get Shelved: Open Storage in Bathrooms

 Maria and Eric’s small bath needed storage that would blend seamlessly with their minimalist Scandinavian apartment.
 A recessed wall unit with open shelves was the perfect solution.
 Plus, hiding it behind the door means it’s only visible when the door is closed.

 Classic open shelves are always a good idea.
 In Saira’s bathroom, they provided extra storage for the family of four and brought contrast to the otherwise black and white space.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Erica’s general contractor took open storage to the next level with shower niches featuring glass shelves.
 The integrated organization idea is as practical as it is pretty.